-In this week’s episode of Oyster Stew, Managing Director Polly Cordle and Consultant Gray Houghton share how Oyster Solutions Software can make managing your compliance calendar and Annual Review processes easier and more efficient using workflows and automated reporting.
+In this week’s episode of Oyster Stew, Polly Cordle and Consultant Gray Houghton share how Oyster Solutions Software can make managing your compliance calendar and Annual Review processes easier and more efficient using workflows and automated reporting.

 Oyster Solutions is one “solution” for many systems:

 - A system to track various workflows and processes across multiple departments.